ConacBreslin/CBBridge/README.md

 ## Future features
 In the future it would be anticipated that the site would;
 - have less text in sections that can be truncated with an ellipsis and a ‘read more’ option,
+- customise the navbar with green brackgound and silver text to blend in (this was not achieved on this release due to difficulties styling the hamburger icon svg).
 - provide a members’ section that could be logged in to,
 - provide an online discussion forum for bridge problems,
-- ilnk to exisiting online bridge platforms like BridgeBAseOnline and RealBridge
+- ilnk to exisiting online bridge platforms like BridgeBaseOnline and RealBridge
 - provide interactive bridge hands and quizzes.
-- further customise the navbar with green brackgound and silver text to blend in more with the site (this was not achieved on this release due to difficulties styling the hamburger icon svg).

 ## Languages used
 [HTML5](https://en.wikipedia.org/wiki/HTML5)